-The summer program will run from May 2014 to August 2014.
-Interns are expected to work 20 hours/week in addition to participating in a one-credit hour course.
-Interns will be compensated for their time at a rate of $11/hr for graduate students and $9/hr for undergraduates.
+The summer program will run from October 2014 to April 2014.
+Interns are expected to work 10-15 hours/week and will be compensated for their time at a rate of $11/hr for graduate students and $9/hr for undergraduates.

 - Applicants must be full-time students at Indiana University Bloomington at the time they apply to the program.

-- Current students graduating before the summer program begins are not eligible.
+- Current students graduating before the program begins are not eligible.